 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mei, Chong, "Electromagnetic scattering from an arbitrarily shaped three dimensional inhomogeneous bianisotropic body" (2007).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 46.
+46.